Group-Three-Project-Team/VoteHub---Project-/README.md

 _VoteHub_

-_Private Repository_

-This is a private repository for the VoteHub project.
-Access is restricted to authorized collaborators.

-_Project Overview_

-VoteHub is an innovative platform designed to streamline voting processes.

-_Table of Contents_

-- #introduction
-- #system-architecture
-- #component-descriptions
-- #getting-started
-- #contributions

-_Introduction_
+_Description_
 VoteHub aims to provide a secure, transparent, and user-friendly voting experience.
-Our mission is to increase voter participation and trust in the electoral process.

-_System Architecture_
+_System Design Document_

-The system architecture is based on a microservices design, utilizing a combination of Node.js, Express.js, and MongoDB.

-_Component Descriptions_

-- Voter Registration Service: Handles voter registration and verification.
-- Voting Service: Manages the voting process and vote counting.
-- Results Service: Displays election results.
+For a comprehensive overview of the project's architecture, components, and design decisions, please refer to our (https://github.com/Phvl-0/VoteHub-Project-Online-Election-System-/blob/7de16524993de35b0fbf8ff0314588dc50a3ca4f/Online%20Election%20System%20-%20SDD(Markdown).md).

 _Getting Started_

-- Clone the repository using `git clone [https://github.com/Phvl-0/VoteHub-Project-Online-Election-System-.git]`
+1. Clone the repository using `git clone [repository URL]`
-- Install dependencies using `npm install`
+2. Install dependencies using `npm install`
-- Start the application using `npm start`
+3. Start the application using `npm start`

 _Contributions_

-Contributions are welcome from authorized collaborators.
+Contributions are welcome!
 Please submit a pull request with your changes.

+_License_
+This project is licensed under the MIT License.

+_Support_
+Need help or have questions?
+Contact us at anasaahphilip@gmail.com